exercism/csharp/exercises/practice/raindrops/.approaches/introduction.md

 There are various idioomatic ways to solve Raindrops.
 You can use a series of `if` statements.
-Or you can use the LINQ method `Aggregate`.
+Or you can use the LINQ method `Aggregate` on an array of tuples.

 ## General guidance